Manager: Roger Tankesly

 Lake George became a WMA in 1990.
 The Whittington Auxiliary Channel runs the length of the WMA, and a large portion of the mature timber on the area is found along the channel.
 Extensive flooding is not a major problem.
 However, when flooding occurs, Lake George has substantial amounts of quality waterfowl habitat.
 Deer habitat on the area is exceptional, since most of the area has been replanted in trees.
 This hardwood regeneration has created an early successional habitat that has allowed the growth of massive amounts of browse.

 Due to high quality habitat, the deer herd on Lake George is in very good condition.
 When compared to other areas, buck quality is above average, although the antlerless harvest should be more intense.
 Deer hunting is allowed with archery, primitive weapons or modern guns depending on season.
-Bucks are not eligible for harvest unless they have an inside spread of at least 15 inches, or one main beam length of at least 18 inches.
+Bucks are not eligible for harvest unless they meet the antler criteria specific to Lake George.
 This rule has been in place for several years; therefore, a few higher-quality deer should be available for harvest.

 Opportunities to harvest antlerless deer exist and are encouraged on the WMA.
 High-quality waterfowl hunting opportunities exist when flood water is retained.
 However, these opportunities are short in duration.